drdoctr/doctr/README.rst

   public key <https://docs.travis-ci.com/user/encryption-keys/>`_.

   Travis does not make secure environment variables available to pull requests builds.
-Furthermore, doctr itself does not push from any branch other than ``master`` by default, although this :ref:`can be changed <any-branch>`.
+Furthermore, Doctr itself does not push from any branch other than ``master`` by default, although this :ref:`can be changed <any-branch>`.

   By default, Doctr uses deploy keys, but it can also use a GitHub